 The letter last week attacking the entire Democrat party spoke only of taxes, population and business startups.
 I wish my community's needs were so narrow; we might indeed vote Republican.
 My community is more concerned with the purity of our down-slope, downwind air and water, access to health care, the dangers of changing climate (a record 30 hurricanes this year,) the lack of Federal leadership on the Pandemic, big tax cuts for the wealthiest, which deficit, just as planned, now threatens SS and Medicare, internationally choosing abandonment of and isolation from our many Got kids in public school?
 Jill Biden, Democrat and experienced teacher, will do her best to undo the work of incompetent, anti-public school Republican Betsy DeVos.
 Please write in defending DeVos.
 I look forward to offering some education.
 Democrats offer a return to our excellent American science having the ear of our leaders.
 As the President has aggressively eroded trust in the science of our Medical community, Republicans, most of whom are not such fools, have been silent, lest they risk the Dear Leader's quick criticism.
 What cowardice.
-Your money is your property To the Editor:

-Money is property.
-Whether it is tangible as dollar bills and coins or intangible as numbers on a bank statement, money belongs to someone.
-When you have a job and you work, you earn money.
-When you make and sell something or provide a service, you make money.
-When you save or invest money, you make money.
-When you run a business, you make money.
-The money that you earn belongs to you.
-When you have more money or when you have less money, there is a direct effect upon your family and you, positive or Speaking of health care and political parties, remember that Massachusetts' popular Romney-care was built on a plan from Mitt's fellow Republicans of the Heritage Institute, and is overseen by The Most Popular Governor in the US, Republican Charlie Baker.
+Your money is your property Money is property.
+Whether it is tangible effect upon your family and you, positive or Speaking of health care and political parties, remember that Massachusetts' popular Romney-care was built on a plan from Mitt's fellow Republicans of the Heritage Institute, and is overseen by The Most Popular Governor in the US, Republican Charlie Baker.
 Isn't it time, friends, to go back and look for common ground, back before Newt Gingrich found power in declaring all Democrats The Enemy, just like last week's letter writer?
 The Republican Party has gotten your faithful vote for years on its stated opposition to abortion, as it attacked sex-ed in schools, attacked the one organization that reduces the number of abortions more than any other, and allows employers to refuse to insure their workers' contraception needs.
 It's not about abortion for them.
 It's just about your vote.
 And, fellow Christians, speaking of taking a life, did you note that the Trump Party is trying to execute as many humans as possible on its way out?
 The Pope and my Pastor know John 8:7, do you?
 I'm still a registered Republican.
 I wish I had one I could vote for.

-G. Leslie Sweetnam WOODSTOCK negative.
+G. Leslie Sweetnam WOODSTOCK To the Editor: